Actress Tanya Fear reported missing in Los Angeles

-Friends and family of the star, born Tanyaradzwa Fear, have raised concern and pleaded for help after she was last seen last Thursday.
+Friends and family of the star, best known for her roles in Doctor Who and Kick-Ass 2, have raised concern and pleaded for help after she was last seen last Thursday.

 The Los Angeles Police Department have also confirmed a missing persons report was filed on September 9.